ziadoz/awesome-php/README.md

 ### Scraping
 *Libraries for scraping websites.*

+* [Crawler](https://github.com/nadar/crawler) - A highly extendible, dependency free Crawler for HTML, PDF or any other type of Documents.
 * [DiDOM](https://github.com/Imangazaliev/DiDOM) - A super fast HTML scrapper and parser.
 * [Embed](https://github.com/oscarotero/Embed) - An information extractor from any web service or page.
 * [Goutte](https://github.com/FriendsOfPHP/Goutte) - A simple web scraper.